TurbaAI/chakra/USER_GUIDE.md

     --input_filename /path/to/chakra_json \
     --output_filename /path/to/output_et
 ```
+* --input-filename: Path to the input file containing the Chakra trace in JSON format.
+* --output-filename: Path to the output file where the Chakra trace will be saved in protobuf format.

 ### Timeline Visualizer (chakra_timeline_visualizer)
 Visualizes the execution timeline of traces.
 This tool serves as a reference implementation for visualizing the simulation of Chakra traces.
 After simulating Chakra traces, you can visualize the timeline of operator executions.
 Update the simulator to present when operators are issued and completed.
 Below is the format needed: